Boracay reopens to tourism, but its party days are over

 -- Don't gamble.
 You'd find it hard to anyway, as casinos have been banned from operating on the island.

 -- Don't build an unregulated sandcastle.
-All silicon-based seaside structures are subject to official approval.
+All sand-based seaside structures are subject to official approval.

 -- Don't vomit in public places.
 Keep it classy (and to yourself), people.